Ceremonies & Events

 What is the VEX Robotics World Championship?

 The VEX Robotics World Championship is a gathering of top robotics teams from around the world to celebrate their accomplishments and compete with/against the best of the best.
-The 2014 VEX Robotics Competition World Championship will include nearly 700 teams from over 400 VEX Robotics Competition tournaments happening in cities around the world from June 2013 to March 2014.
-Teams will play the game VEX Toss Up and VEX Add It Up for the 2013-2014 season.
+The 2015 VEX Robotics Competition World Championship will include nearly 800 teams from over 400 VEX Robotics Competition tournaments happening in cities around the world from June 2014 to March 2015.
+Teams will play the game VEX Skyrise and VEX IQ Highrise for the 2014-2015 season.

-VEX Toss Up is played on a 12'x12' square field.
-Two alliances – one "red" and one "blue" -- composed of two teams each, compete in matches consisting of a fifteen second autonomous period followed by one minute and forty-five seconds of driver-controlled play.
-The object of the game is to attain a higher score than the opposing Alliance by Scoring your colored BuckyBalls and Large Balls into the Middle Zone and Goal Zone, by Stashing your colored BuckyBalls and Large Balls into the Goals, and by Hanging or Hanging With A Ball, at various heights, off your colored Bar at the end of the match.
+Skyrise is played on a 12’x12’ square field configured as seen above.
+Two alliances – one “red” and one “blue” – composed of two teams each, compete in matches consisting of a fifteen second autonomous period followed by one minute and forty-five seconds of driver-controlled play.
+The object of the game is to attain a higher score than the opposing Alliance by Scoring your colored Cubes in Floor Goals, on Posts or on your Skyrise, by Owning Posts, and by Building your Skyrise Sections.
+The Alliance with the topmost Cube on a Post Owns the Post.
+Alliances also earn points for Building Skyrises on their Skyrise Base out of Skyrise Sections, and Scoring Cubes on Skyrises.
+A bonus is awarded to the Alliance that has the most total points at the end of the Autonomous Period.